ibm-cloud-docs/hp-virtual-servers/byoi.md

   ```
   {: pre}
 1. Open the isv_user.pub and replace all newlines with `\n`.
 You can do this in vim, by running `:%s/\n/\\n/g`.
 Copy the complete content of the file and paste it in the `vendor_key` value in the template.
-1. Copy the following public key, which will be used for encrypting the registration file, into a file:
+1. Copy the following public key, which is used for encrypting the registration file, into a file:
   ```
   -----BEGIN PGP PUBLIC KEY BLOCK----- mQINBF5q0TYBEACx5qWOp9JuiK7qKInYuBiqQp8Ac29e27XqGRtlk5UWbK0XP4wz